Efficiency Agent: Case Study

 Model Selection

-Match the model to the task, not to your comfort level.
+Match the model tier to the task, not to your comfort level.

 Jobs that execute scripts, call APIs, and return structured output.
 The work is in the underlying system, not the model.
-Use the cheapest model available.
+Use a lightweight tier such as Haiku for orchestration and deterministic wrappers.
 Output quality is identical because there is no model-dependent output to optimize.

 Jobs that read system outputs and decide whether something is actually wrong.
 This requires genuine judgment: distinguishing a transient glitch from a persistent failure, reading ambiguous signals, and deciding whether to alert.
 A lightweight model gets this wrong often enough to matter.
 A premium model is more than needed.
-Mid-tier is the right match.
+Mid-tier Sonnet is the right match for judgment-heavy operational analysis.

 The Result